jjfiv/cs145-f2020/src/syllabus.md

     - X - Thursday - 2-2:50pm
     - Y - Thursday - 3-3:15pm
     - Z - Friday - 10:20-11:10am
+- Office Hours
+    - TBD
+    - Always by appointment: message me in Slack and we can find a time to chat.

 ## TA/Tutoring Sessions

-Information about the tutors can be found at [go/cstutors](http://go.middlebury.edu/cstutors/)
+Information about the tutors can be found at [go/cstutors](http://go.middlebury.edu/cstutors/).

+***Temporary***: There is usually tutoring every day from Sunday-Thursday, i.e., every night except Fridays and Saturdays.
+Tutors are your near-peers: Middlebury students who have completed this course in the past and are available for you to talk through ideas, problems, and technology.

 ## Course Topics